Samuglz6/rubiks-cube/README.md

 3. Choose if you want to use pruning or not
 4. Wait for the solution
 5. You can consult the solution of the cube in the project's folder _output_:
-_solution.json_ shows the final result of the cube; solution.txt has the information of the path to reach the solution.
+  _solution.json_ shows the final result of the cube _solution.txt_ has the information of the path to reach the solution.